cadogsoftware/APIBestPractices/README.md

 curl -X POST localhost:8080/books -H 'Content-type:application/json' -d '{"isbn" : "8-8-8", "title": "Test Book 2", "authorFirstName": "Sandy", "authorLastName": "Else"}'
 ```

-### Running the integration tests
-Start up the application as detailed above, then open the file called 'API_Best_Practices.postman_collection.json' from the 'integration' folder
-in the Postman application.
-Run the collection from there.

 ## Helpful Guides